Cortinarius cinnamomeus

 Cortinarius cinnamomeus, also known as the cinnamon webcap, is a basidiomycete mushroom of the genus Cortinarius.
 The fungus produces brown fruit bodies with caps up to 6 cm wide and stems up to 12 cm long.
 The closely crowded gills underside the cap are initially yellow before turning brown.

-Cortinarius cinnamomeus is common in damp places in coniferous forests.
+The species is common in damp places in coniferous forests.
 It is distributed throughout the temperate zone of the Northern Hemisphere.

 Taxonomy

 First described by Carl Linnaeus in 1753 as Agaricus cinnamomeus, the fungus was given its current name by Elias Magnus Fries in 1838.
 The names Dermocybe cinnamomea (Moser), Flammula cinnamomea (Kummer, 1871) and Gomphos cinnamomeus (Kuntze, 1898) reflect differing approaches over the years to the taxonomy of Cortinarius species.
 The mushroom is commonly known as the "cinnamon webcap".

 Description

 The cap is quite thinly fleshy, 3–6 cm in diameter, initially quite spherical, later bluntly convex to bell-shaped, usually with an umbo, and often irregular and bent or wavy towards the margin.
 The margin is initially curved inward, then straight, sometimes at the margin itself slightly flexuosely rugose or even briefly fimbriate.
 The cap surface is dry and opaque, fibrillosely squamulose, tomentose, at first vivid yellow ochre to yellow or copper olivaceous, later glabrescent or quite glabrous and when mature brownish olive or light olive, often with a saffron tint at the margin, and with numerous fibrils from the universal veil when young; later the margin is mostly concolorous.